2020s in fashion: 1960s influences

 1960s-inspired outfit from 2021 featuring knee high boots, pop-art-inspired top, miniskirt, and cardigan with checkerboard motif.

 The spring of 2021 saw a revival of psychedelic mid-to-late 1960s fashion worldwide.
 Clothing such as miniskirts, slim fit capri pants, flare trousers, patched jeans, gingham short shorts and cropped slim jeans were some of the popular bottom choices for younger women from 2021 to 2024.
-Bridgerton inspired and popularised empire line milkmaid dresses, as well as maxi dresses.
+Bridgerton inspired and popularized empire line milkmaid dresses, as well as maxi dresses.
 Shoes included ballet flats or hippie styled sandals to match with the boho skirts.
 Gingham vests and thigh skimming jackets were popular outerwear.
 Copenhagen laced blouses with a Danish influence were common as well.

 Comfortcore, cottagecore and coastal grandmother

-The lockdowns of the COVID-19 pandemic led a whole generation of women worldwide to prefer homely and comfortable clothes to wear at home.
-From 2020 to 2022, many subtrends emerged from this so-called "comfortcore" movement.
+The lockdowns during the COVID-19 pandemic led a whole generation of women worldwide to prefer comfortable clothes to wear at home.
+From 2020 to 2022, many subtrends emerged from this so-called comfortcore movement.

 Cardigan and flannel coats worn by Taylor Swift, representative of the cottagecore subtrend.

-A nostalgia-driven sub-trend was cottagecore (grandmacore, faeriecore, farmcore, goblincore) even though it goes beyond fashion to include all designs.
-The cottagecore sub-trend was reinforced by Taylor Swift's 2020 albums Folklore and Evermore.
+A nostalgia-driven sub-trend was cottagecore (with subtrends being grandmacore, faeriecore, farmcore, and goblincore).
 The cottagecore style was defined by pastel colors and palettes that evoked a romantic, idealized country aesthetic.
-Typical clothing included prairie dresses, blue gingham mini-dresses, white gypsy tops with multicoloured Mexican-inspired floral embroidery, and hippie-style maxi dresses inspired by those worn during the late 1960s.
-Gingham and austerity-era floral patterns dominated the aesthetic.
-An urban derivative of cottagecore known as "allotment chic" became popular in the UK during the early to mid 2020s and featured oversized linen gilets, cotton twill maxi skirts, pinafore dresses, chunky knitted cardigan sweaters and earth tones like olive green, brown, sage green, marigold yellow, tangerine orange, and ecru.
+Typical clothing included prairie dresses, blue gingham mini-dresses, white gypsy tops with multicolored Mexican-inspired floral embroidery, and hippie-style maxi dresses inspired by those worn during the late 1960s.
+The cottagecore subtrend was reinforced by Taylor Swift's 2020 albums Folklore and Evermore.

+An urban derivative of cottagecore known as "allotment chic" became popular in the UK during the early to mid 2020s, characterized by garden workwear.
+Key garments included oversized linen gilets, cotton twill maxi skirts, pinafore dresses, cropped dungaree pants with numerous pockets, chunky knitted cardigan sweaters, and earth tones like olive green, brown, sage green, marigold yellow, tangerine orange, and ecru.

-"Retirement-wear" was a subtrend where young Gen Z and millennial women in America adopted the comfy-looking style of their elders, and borrowed styles from nostalgia-filled figures such as Diane Keaton.
+"Retirement-wear" was a subtrend where young Gen Z and millennial women in the US adopted the comfy-looking style of their elders and borrowed styles from nostalgia-filled figures such as Diane Keaton.
 The 2022 trend "coastal grandmother" brought a "beachy, romantic aesthetic" associated with the rural American East Coast.
-It combined elements of cottage-core with spring and fall beachwear especially white jeans, cashmere turtleneck sweaters, pastel pink flip-flops, woven tote bags made from recycled fabric, and straw beekeeper style sun hats.
+It combined elements of cottagecore with spring and fall beachwear especially white jeans, cashmere turtleneck sweaters, pastel pink flip-flops, woven tote bags made from recycled fabric, and straw beekeeper style sun hats.